HappyFartingLittleDog/DataQuerySystem/README.md

 1. `yarn test` to run the test suite.

 1. `yarn pretty` to prettify your project code.

+1. `yarn start` to start the server, use localhost:4321 to access

 ## Running and testing from an IDE